 The eighth thing you should know before bringing home baby chicks is that they grow fast.
 I mentioned this above but it’s important to remember this.

-They quickly go from cute baby chicks to awkward looking teenagers and start to have some attitude.
-If you’re relying on children to help you care for the chicks they may start to lose interest because they’re not *cute and fuzzy* anymore.
+If you’re relying on children to help you care for the chicks, they may start to lose interest because they’re not *cute and fuzzy* anymore.

 This is another thing to be prepared for.
 It’s good to have a plan in place, chores assigned, and a routine while they’re cute and fluffy.

-The ninth thing to know is that depending on where you bought your chicks there is a chance that depending on how many you purchased you have a rooster in the mix.
+The ninth thing to know is that, depending on where you bought your chicks, there is a chance that, depending on how many you purchased, you have a rooster in the mix.

 It’s a good idea to do some research about where you can take a rooster.
-If they’re not allowed in your area you’ll need to rehome your rooster.
+If they’re not allowed in your area, you’ll need to rehome your rooster.

-The tenth thing you need to know.
-Have you ever heard the phrase “pecking order” before?
+The tenth thing you need to know – have you ever heard the phrase “pecking order”?
 Did you know it was a real thing with chickens?
-As your chicks hit that awkward teenager stage they’re also likely to start showing a bit of “personality”.

 It is perfectly normal for chicks to start figuring out where they belong in their flock.
 There is always a hierarchy in flocks.
 The birds will figure it out.

-If you notice one bird getting overly mean a good way to set them straight is to separate the bully for a few days.
-Just like middle school the pecking order will change while they’re away from school and things will likely be better.
+If you notice one bird getting overly mean, a good way to set them straight is to separate the bully for a few days.

 We’re so excited for you to bring chickens home.
-Whether you’re living on a farm or bringing them to live in your backyard chickens are a fun pet to have.
+Whether you’re living on a farm or bringing them to live in your backyard, chickens are a fun pet to have.

 Stay tuned for tips on raising your chickens once they’re ready to move out to the chicken coop.